Some thoughts about opera:

 So, I’m working on creating and collaborating to build what I want to exist:

 I want opera that explores the full range of human experiences…and non-human experiences.
 We often think opera is for telling large, sweeping, dramatic, and tragic stories—and it is!
 But our gifts can also be used to show exquisite joy, victory, playfulness, and more.
 We can explore the emotional lives of animals and the fantasies of creatures of lore.
-We can claim silliness for what it is — a complete and total freedom — and not pretend it is something lesser or relegate it to only children.
+We can claim silliness for what it is — a complete and total freedom — and not pretend it is something lesser or relegate it to children.

 I want opera to be gender balanced.
 If most of us are sopranos, then let’s have exciting roles, scenes, and full operas for mostly sopranos.
+And let’s have roles that can be played by singers of any gender.

 I want to recognize our absurdity.
-Non-opera types think we’re screaming, we’re over the top, we’re hard to understand, we’re stuffy.
+Non-opera types sometimes think we’re screaming, we’re over the top, we’re hard to understand, we’re stuffy.
 What wonderful things to have fun with.
 And if we don’t want to lean into those things, then we can remember that opera is just music plus stories, and we can use whatever techniques, styles, and devices we want to suit the specific story we want to tell.

 I want opera to be fun.
 Funny, spooky, silly, playful, etc. When I watch an opera, I want to be able to easily see the stage, sit in a comfortable seat, and keep my budget in tact.
 I want to think the acting was good and that the people in the front row aren’t looking down on me for wearing jeans and that I haven’t had to drag anyone along.

 I want that young singer to see a wide range of experiences waiting for them, now and in the future.
 I work with aspiring singers, and they are overwhelmingly sopranos.
 Many of them are women, and some don’t fall into traditional gender roles.
 As such, many of them beginning to peer into the universe of opera see a future of asking their bodies and minds to commit to playing out tragedy—and often assault, sickness, and abuse—again and again.
 To have to find their artistic voices in those modes, again and again.
 To portray women by reproducing the words and music of men, again and again.
 That, or they might get to occasionally play a bird-person of secondary importance.
 Or, they might see little representation of themselves at all.
-What if we made a world where they could see an opportunity full of being pirates and puppy dogs and geniuses and dashing heroes and formidable villains and ghosts and ghouls?
+What if we made a world where they could see a possible future full of being pirates and puppies and geniuses and dashing heroes and formidable villains and ghosts and goblins?
 If younger me, whose voice was starting to grow into something workable, had seen this future, what might have happened?

 About my works: